software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > 1. Create a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for each user story, such as "recommendation creation date" and "add category"
 > 2. Create an issue for each _user story_.
 Add a label "user story" and the user story's label for each issue.
 Add the issues to the Product Backlog project and move them to the "In Sprint" column.
-> 3. Create an issue for each _tasks_ of the _first four user stories_.
+> 3. Create an issue for each _tasks_ of the _first five user stories_.
 If the task description is long, use a short version of the description as the issue title and add the full description as the issue description.
 Add a label "task" and the task related user story's label for each issue.
 Add the issues to the Sprint 2 Backlog project and move them to the "Todo" column.

 {: .important-title }